javo0101/introGIS/lessons.md

 ![Chart that compares interactive map tools](images/toolscomparison2.png)

 The only option that is truly free is Leaflet, but it requires familiarity with coding.
-You can read more about the benefits and limitations of these tools in [this article](https://digitalfellows.commons.gc.cuny.edu/2019/06/03/finding-the-right-tools-for-mapping/).
+You can read more about the benefits and limitations of these tools in the blog post ["Finding the Right Tools for Mapping"](https://digitalfellows.commons.gc.cuny.edu/2019/06/03/finding-the-right-tools-for-mapping/) on the Graduate Center's Digital Fellows blog.

 # Ethics of Mapping